 The Level 4 qualification is for high-performing coaches with considerable experience and it involves an advanced syllabus of professional academic education.
 It isn’t exclusive to coaches working in a high-performance environment, we have had coaches from Pony Club and Riding for the Disabled in addition to those from the Olympic sports and beyond.

 The pre-requisite for consideration for this Level 4 qualification is either a Level 3 Equestrian Coaching Certificate in general riding or one of the equestrian disciplines or at least a BHS Stage 4 Senior Coach in Complete Horsemanship (this includes Stage 5 Performance Coach in Complete Horsemanship and a Fellow of the BHS) or a Riding for the Disabled Advanced Coach.
-Readiness for the Level 4 Programme will be assessed via the application process and face to face interviews.
+Readiness for the Level 4 Programme will be assessed via the application process and interviews.
 Prior qualifications at the right level does not guarantee access to this programme.

 Level 4 coaches are visionary and knowledgeable decision makers who display exceptional skills and behaviours, and the highest professional and ethical standards.
-They advance their own and others' development, lead cutting-edge programmes or a specialist part of a programme, and make a positive impact on sport performance and behaviour.
+They advance their own and others' development, lead cutting-edge programmes or a specialist part of a programme and make a positive impact on sport performance and behaviour.

-In these most challenging of circumstances we are delighted to be able to confirm that we will be opening up the application process for the next cohort of coaches to our Level 4 Programme.
-The next cohort will have scheduled entry onto the programme from September 2022.
-If you would like to register your interest at this point, please email part.support@bef.co.uk
+We are delighted to be able to confirm that we will be opening up the application process for the next cohort of coaches to our Level 4 Programme.

-British Equestrian are delighted that the following coaches have been awarded the Level 4 qualification...
+British Equestrian are delighted that the following coaches have been awarded the Level 4 qualification:

-Name | Member Body | Year awarded Level 4 |
+Name | Member Body | Year awarded |

 ---|---|---|